AMCS match older adults and volunteers with a shared cultural background, hobbies and interests through three different programs:

 Social Support Individual (SSI) — weekly one-on-one social support for clients, including companionship, activities like shopping, paying bills, attendance at appointments, or phone and virtual contact.
 You must be living at home and not be receiving a Home Care Package, and have a referral through My Aged Care.

 Often, seniors and volunteers end up forming a special friendship and organise fun activities together.
-“Luigi’s visits are something that I always looked forward to very much,” said Danuta Zdanis, CVS Residential Care client.
+“Luigi’s visits are something that I always looked forward to very much,” said Danuta Zdanis, ACVVS Residential Care client.
 “I can chat for hours and we always talk about anything and everything.”

 Do you or your care recipient meet the following criteria?

 If so, please fill in the registration form below.
 If you have any questions about your circumstances, please contact the AMCS Volunteer Coordinators on email@example.com or AMCS reception at (03) 9689 9170 and we will be happy to assist you.Register for a volunteer

 We always need more volunteers, especially those who can speak multiple languages.
 AMCS volunteers receive a comprehensive induction, regular training and ongoing support from Volunteer Coordinators.
 All of the above caters for clients’ needs, abilities and interest, and is free of charge.